available at all times

 What Is Shot Blasting?

-Shot blasting is a method of blasting used for cleaning, stripping or profiling surfaces in preparation for overlays and coatings.
-This form of blasting produces a roughened texture to improve adhesion of decorative coatings and leaves the surface dry and immediately ready for resurfacing.
+Shot blasting cleans, strips, or profiles surfaces in preparation for overlays and coatings.
+This blasting produces a roughened texture to improve the adhesion of decorative coatings and leaves the surface dry and immediately ready for resurfacing.
 Shot blasting can perform surface preparation for applications ranging from light etching to aggressive removal of surface mortar.
-Additionally, shot blasting produces very little dust, making it a great option for floors in sensitive areas such as manufacturing plants.
+Additionally, shot blasting produces very little dust, making it an excellent option for floors in sensitive areas such as manufacturing plants.

 What are the Different Types of Shot Blasting?